The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 Abused by their parents, a child later medicates their trauma with heroin.
 Depressed by being treated in a racist manner by teachers, a teen turns to alcohol to dull the pain.
 An adult, who never experienced love as a child, masks low self-esteem with cocaine.

 People who struggle with substance abuse are often harshly judged and looked down upon, and it’s common to hear them being called derogatory terms: junkie, addict, and crack head.
 But no one wants to suffer or be controlled by a drug, and experts now know that substance abuse is a mental health disorder.

 Why would anyone risk losing their job, family, freedom, or life for a fleeting high?

-“When you don’t have a substance use disorder, you don’t get it,” says Angela Caldwell, a certified addictions counselor at Montgomery Recovery Services, in Rockville, Maryland.
+“When you don’t have a substance use disorder, you don’t get it,” says Angela Caldwell, the Public Health Advisor at the Substance Abuse and Mental Health Services Administration, in Rockville, Maryland.

 You don’t understand, “why would you stick a needle in your arm or why would you smoke crack when it ruins your life and you [could] go to jail?
 So, I think it is really important to have meaningful dialogue with people who suffer from this affliction and try to seek to understand them.”

 And, research shows that traumatic experiences and events make people more likely to turn to drugs.